emberjs/data/guides/3-caching.md

 ## Resources Are Cached By Their CacheKey With Upsert Semantics

-When the Cache finds a Resource in a Response, it generates a CacheKey for the Resource using the Store's IdentifierCache (a CacheKey manager).
+When the Cache finds a Resource in a Response, it generates a CacheKey for the Resource using the Store's CacheKeyManager (a CacheKey manager).
 If an entry was already present for that CacheKey, the existing data and new data are merged together.